oHTGo/ProductivityBoost/README.md

 You need to create a OAuth2.0 credential:

 - Type: Web application
-- Use own credential if you don't want to use the default credential
+- Use your credential if you don't want to use the default credential